AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Column_Presets.md

 The `"percent"` preset allows to format values as percents.

-In the sample below, both columns show the content of the `"progressValue"` data field.
-The first one displays [values without formatting](#values), and in the second one they are formatted as percents:
+In this sample, both columns show the content of the `"progressValue"` data field – the first one displays [values without formatting](#values), and in the second one they are formatted as percents:

 ```
 // configure the first data grid column